So What is Selvedge Denim, Anyway?

 What is Selvedge Denim?

-The term “selvedge” is a portmanteau of “self” and “edge”.
-It refers to the narrow, white, self-finished band on either edge of a run of denim fabric.
-This self-edge, or selvedge is what stops the denim fabric from unravelling once it's woven.
-These finished edges meet at the outseam of a pair of denim jeans.
-They are typically placed on display by denim enthusiasts with a penchant for cuffing their jeans.
+The term “selvedge” is a portmanteau of “self” and “edge”. ”Selvedge” refers to the narrow, white, self-finished band on either edge of a run of denim fabric.
+Once woven, this self-edge, or selvedge, prevents the denim fabric from unravelling.
+These finished edges meet at the outseam of a pair of selvedge jeans.
+Denim enthusiasts, with a penchant for cuffing their jeans, typically display the outseam.

-You can see the ways contemporary denim brands like Samurai, Momotaro, and 3sixteen have chosen to flex their fabric credentials with subtle (and not so subtle) selvedge ID modifications with silver lamé threads, double red lines, and peach pink accents respectively.
+Contemporary denim brands like Samurai, Momotaro and 3sixteen have chosen to flex their fabric credentials.
+These brands achieve this through subtle (and not so subtle) selvedge ID modifications.
+Modifications include silver lamé threads, double red lines, and peach pink accents respectively.

 How is Selvedge Denim Made?

 Selvedge denim is woven in small quantities using traditional shuttle looms.
-The shuttle loom process is relatively simple: the weft yarn is loaded into a wooden shuttle that is fired horizontally back and forth across the warp.
+The shuttle loom process is relatively simple.
+The wooden shuttle loads the weft yarn and fires it horizontally back and forth across the warp.
 This process weaves the denim and creates a self-sealed edge along the length of the fabric.
 This is where selvedge denim gets its name.

 Old-school and downright artisanal by today’s standards, authentic vintage shuttle looms are in very short supply.
 Those still in operation produce extremely small amounts of narrow fabric.
-Many of our Pure Blue Japan and Studio D’Artisan jeans are woven using original G3 Toyoda looms - some of the very first looms to be used in Japan.
+Original G3 Toyoda looms weave many of our Pure Blue Japan and Studio D’Artisan selvedge denim jeans.
+G3 Toyoda's were among the very first looms used in Japan.

 What is Raw Denim?

 Raw denim refers to denim that is unwashed and untreated after the dying process.
-While regular denim is often subject to washing and distressing in order to give it an already worn-in look, raw denim lets you do the legwork yourself.
+Regular denim is often subject to washing and distressing in order to give it an already worn-in look.
+However, raw denim lets you do the legwork yourself.
 Think of raw denim as a blank canvas - free to fade and evolve in its own unique way over time.
 No two pairs of raw denim will ever look the same.

-While cheaper methods of dyeing, such as vat dyeing, can be done on a mass scale to provide a deep, characterless saturation of the yarn, rope dying is strictly small-batch.
-It works in tandem with the natural charm of the yarn itself to create denim of exceptional quality and character.
+Manufacturers use cheaper methods of dyeing, such as vat, on a mass scale to achieve deep, characterless yarn saturation.
+In contrast, rope dyeing is strictly small-batch.
+Rope dyeing works in tandem with the natural charm of the yarn itself.
+The end result is denim of exceptional quality and character.

 The primary difference between selvedge denim and regular denim lies in its quality and relative rarity.
 This isn’t to say that selvedge denim is an automatic guarantee of quality, though.
 Selvedge denim can be, and has been, mass produced with the help of modern manufacturing.

 Both the vintage shuttle looming and rope dyeing processes are, however, strictly small-batch, hands-on affairs.
-They require the utmost skill, care, and attention from makers who are meticulous in their craft.
-This meticulousness can be found along every step of the denim making process, from the selection of the cotton, to the denim weaving, to the final finishings and flourishes.
-The result is a denim of exceptional character and quality that simply could not be replicated on a mass market scale.
+These processes require the utmost skill, care, and attention from makers who are meticulous in their craft.
+This meticulousness characterises every step of the denim making process.
+It ranges from the selection of the cotton, to the denim weaving, to the final finishings and flourishes.
+The result is a denim of exceptional character and quality.
+The mass market simply could not replicate this type of denim.

 This low-yield, slow-pace method is what gives selvedge denim much of its allure.
-It’s harder to produce and so speaks to a more considered way of making and wearing clothes.
+Selvedge denim is harder to produce and so speaks to a more considered way of making and wearing clothes.
 These old-school, tried-and-tested methods of production create a workhorse of a fabric that only gets better with age.
 Stiff and unyielding at first, raw selvedge denim softens and moulds to the wearer’s shape over time.

 Our Selvedge Denim Brands

-Okayama’s denim mills pursue a level of quality and craftsmanship that’s quite unheard of in today’s fast fashion market.
-Their makers are driven by a low-and-slow philosophy, producing garments that will not only go the distance, but will look all the better for it.
+Okayama’s denim mills pursue an unprecedented level of quality and craftsmanship in today’s fast fashion market.
+A low-and-slow philosophy drives the brand’s makers in producing garments that go the distance and look better for it.

-History, geography, and the intricacies of shuttle loom production aside, selvedge denim offers a celebration of the craft and mastery that goes into the production of the garments we wear day in, day out.
-Rivet & Hide is proud to be a part of that celebration, and we’re happy to bring you our own, curated selection of some of the finest Japanese selvedge around.
+History, geography, and the intricacies of shuttle loom production aside, selvedge denim celebrates craft and mastery.
+This expertise goes into the production of the garments we wear day in, day out.
+Rivet & Hide is proud to be a part of that celebration.
+That’s why we’re happy to bring you our own, curated selection of the finest Japanese selvedge around.